Filinho/Data-Structures/Hash_Table/README.md

 There are several types of hash table, with different treatments for collisions, each one of the types mentioned below are implemented in the codes available in this section.

 - Chainning (Linked List Solution);
+- Quadratic Probing (use number of try as a parameter of hash);
+-